 Maja Radovanlija was born in Belgrade, Serbia.
 As a child, she won several awards in music festivals and competitions in former Yugoslavia.
 During her high school, studying with Aleksandar Hadzi-Djordjević, she won several festivals and competitions in region, and performed her first solo recital and took part in a classical music show for National Television of Serbia.

 Other than classical repertoire, she was strongly attracted to jazz, Balkan music, and improvised music idiom, attending annual workshops with famous bass player, jazz and improvised music master Vojin Malia Drakoci.

-Beginning in the fall of 2011, Maja has been appointed as guitar faculty at the School of Music, University of Minnesota in Minneapolis, MN.
+In the fall of 2011 Maja joined the guitar faculty of the School of Music, University of Minnesota in Minneapolis, MN.